aws-samples/automate-centralized-deployment-sagemaker-studio/README.md

 * *Cloud Admin* – This team is also responsible for building and maintaining the infrastructure for supporting ML services, such as provisioning notebooks for data scientists to use, creating secure buckets for storing data, managing costs for ML from various lines of business (LOBs), and more.

-* *Data science COE:* Data scientists within an AI Center of Excellence (COE) or embedded within the LOBs are responsible for building, training, and deploying models.
+* *Data science:* Data scientists within an AI Center of Excellence (COE) or embedded within the LOBs are responsible for building, training, and deploying models.
 In regulated industries, data scientists need to adhere to the organization’s security boundaries, such as using encrypted buckets for data access, use of private networking for accessing APIs, committing code to source control, ensuring all their experiments and trials are properly logged, enforcing encryption of data in transit, and monitoring deployed models.

 Below are the resources the template provisions: